Newark Ohio’s Class of 1953 had two functions for its Big 50th Reunion, an outdoor informal mixer and a country club dinner dance.

-Well, at the dinner dance we munched hardy and blew the wheels off our coloresteral reduction meds and the music started and soon there was dancing.
+Well, at the dinner dance we munched hardy and blew the wheels off our cholesterol reduction meds and the music started and soon there was dancing.
 By then I’d got all pooped out running around as “Famous Author” and so I asked the first girl I ever loved to dance which was as sweet as when I loved her 50 years ago.
-She, of course, loved one my best friends better, that sort of thing.
+She, of course, loved one of my best friends better, that sort of thing.
 No wonder I wrote bad poetry.
 She’s widowed now, and I’ve got health problems but we danced and drunk again the wine of remembrance.
 It was super.

 I broke down the “Famous Author” stand and said what goodbyes I could and went home.
 Oh, but there was one touching moment with the books.
 A classmate from San Diego bought one and gave me a $50 and when I pushed a $20 at him in change he waved it off.
 I said, “It’s fine; I’m OK, $30 is enough for the book.”
 But again he waved me off and clutched the book to his chest and said, “Some things are priceless.”
 Damn, I was stunned; I almost cried.

 Driving home tired and happy, I had this sinking feeling I had forgotten something important.
-And truth told, I had.
+And truth told I had.

 The first death in our class was Marvin.
 His tractor rolled over on him and crushed him near the end of our senior year.
 He was the first to go.
 Instead of the scheduled senior assembly, we said prayers for Marvin.
 He and I shared some work on the B&O Section the previous summer and although we’d not run together at school we got close as gandy dancers.
 He was one of the quiet ones and when he came out he was a fine fellow and I grew to cherish his friendship and admire him much.
 The discovery of him as such a rich and full and vital person was a treat.

 I wrote a poem that day about Marvin just before the summer of 1953.
 And I swore to myself a quiet oath that on our 50th Class Reunion I’d read it in his memory.
 Sure enough, it got lost.
 I couldn’t do what I swore.
 Perhaps that was best.
-Like the black border display it would have been a downer.
+Like the black border display, it would have been a downer.
 I do remember one line of poetic description of Marvin.
 I said he was “stout and strong like Oaken tree.”
 You could say things in poems like “Oaken” back then.
 Then I went on with untimely felling or something.
-Now Marvin didn’t get to share the next 50 years; he missed a a full half century of joy and agony and gain and loss and victory and defeat and all of it.
+Now Marvin didn’t get to share the next 50 years; he missed a full half-century of joy and agony and gain and loss and victory and defeat and all of it.
 He missed the rest of his life that we all above the turf got to live.
-Like I said, Death is here and sometimes I turn and feel his hot breath on my neck.
+As I said, Death is here and sometimes I turn and feel his hot breath on my neck.

-I failed to read your poem, Marvin, and for that I am truly sorry.
+I failed to read your poem, Marvin, and for that, I am truly sorry.
 Truth is, I lost it.
 Besides, it would have been a downer and since this is the dance of life and we’re still moving, I think you’d approve the lapse.

-But know this was in my heart that nigh: that I love you like I love the rest of the Newark Ohio Class of 1953 living and dead.
+But know this was in my heart that night: that I love you like I love the rest of the Newark Ohio Class of 1953 living and dead.
 And 50 years later I remember your smile and the personality you hid and then shared and I still mourn the life you missed.
 I want to say again, God bless you, because you are our eternal boy.